ihrz/ihrz/README.md

 **Kisakay** (*formerly known as Ezermoz*) has not changed their identity, but has simply embraced who they truly are as a person.
 She now goes by she/her pronouns.<br><br>

-In the `LICENSE` files, the name `Kisa Keyara` is the name of the owner.
+In the `LICENSE` files, the name `Anaïs Saraiva` is the name of the owner.
 ## Remarks
 Any sorts of hate trowards any contributor will not be tolerated.
 <br><br>